moeinp70/stock/README.md

 - [Results and Visualization](#results-and-visualization)
 - [Directory Structure](#directory-structure)
 - [License](#license)

 ## Project Overview

 This project leverages financial data to predict stock prices for specific stock tickers.
-The core of the project is an LSTM model that uses both stock price history and key financial metrics (e.g., revenue, net income, assets) to forecast future prices.
+The core of the project is an LSTM model that uses both stock price history and key financial metrics (such as revenue, net income, and assets) to forecast future prices.
+The model is trained using historical data, which helps in creating more accurate predictions.

+The project is modularized into separate files, making it easy to customize, update, and fine-tune specific components, such as data fetching or model parameters.

 ## Features

-- Fetch historical stock prices and financial data from Yahoo Finance and Finnhub API.
+- **Data Collection**: Fetches historical stock prices and key financial data from Yahoo Finance and the Finnhub API.
-- Perform sentiment analysis on news headlines related to the selected stock (optional).
+- **Sentiment Analysis**: (Optional) Performs sentiment analysis on news headlines related to the selected stock ticker.
-- Train an LSTM model using historical data to predict future stock prices.
+- **LSTM Model for Prediction**: Utilizes an LSTM neural network model to predict future stock prices based on historical data.
-- Save and reuse trained models to avoid retraining on each run.
+- **Model Persistence**: Saves trained models to allow for reuse, avoiding the need for retraining every time.
-- Visualize actual vs. predicted prices interactively.
+- **Interactive Visualization**: Provides interactive visualizations of actual vs. predicted stock prices, allowing for better insights.

 ## Setup

 ### Requirements
-The project requires Python 3.7 or above.
-Please install the dependencies listed in `requirements.txt`.
+- Python 3.7 or above
+- Install the dependencies listed in `requirements.txt`.

 ### Installation

 1. **Clone the Repository**:
    ```bash
    git clone <repository_url>
    cd stock-price-prediction

 2. **Install Dependencies: Install the required packages by running:**:
    ```bash
     pip install -r requirements.txt